pytest-dev/pytest-localserver/README.rst

 If you find any bugs, please file a `report`_.

 Test can be run with tox.
-Note that you need virtualenv<1.8 to run tests for Python 2.4.

 I already have a couple of ideas for future versions: